-Ram Truck Towing Figures Might Have Mislead Owners
+Ram Truck Towing Figures Might Have Misled Owners

-Ram offers a convenient tool to allow Ram truck owners to learn their exact payload and towing specifications.
-Owners enter their VIN, and the tool spits out the information.
-Recently, some owners reported strange problems with this tool when double-checking their figures.
+Ram offers a convenient online tool to allow Ram truck owners to learn their exact payload and towing specifications.
+Owners enter the VIN, and the tool spits out the information.
+Recently, some users reported strange problems with this tool when double-checking their numbers.
 What’s going on with the towing figures?
-Are Ram owners being misled about the towing capacity of their trucks?
+Are owners being misled about their Ram trucks’ towing capacity?

-Some owners have found that entering their VIN a year ago and then now delivers different results in the Ram towing capacity tool.
-The stated numbers have changed, sometimes downward by several thousand pounds, which can be extremely alarming.
+Some owners found that entering their pickups’ VINs into the Ram Trucks Towing Capacity Guide a year ago delivered different results when they used the tool recently.
+The stated payload and towing numbers changed, sometimes decreasing by several thousand pounds, alarming users.

-This doesn’t mean the truck has lost the ability to tow or carry as much as before.
-A likely reason for this change is a technical glitch in the online tool.
-The Fast Lane Trucks team reached out to Ram for more information, but none has been provided so far.
-Ram did agree to look into the problem.
+The discrepancy doesn’t mean the truck has lost the ability to tow or carry as much as before.
+A likely reason for the change is a technical glitch in the online tool.
+The Fast Lane Truck team contacted Ram for more information but hasn’t received any updates.
+However, the automaker agreed to investigate the problem.

-How different can the Ram towing capacity figures appear?
+How different can the Ram towing capacity numbers appear?

-Using a 2022 Ram 2500 Limited Crew Cab 4WD with the 6.7-lite Cummins diesel engine, one customer received different figures from one year to the next.
-The first time the online tool returned information, the payload numbers were 2,069 pounds, and the max towing was 20,049 pounds.
-This is problematic because the Ram 2500 has never been officially rated to tow more than 20,000 and has an official rating of 19,990 pounds.
+After inputting the VIN of a 2022 Ram 2500 Limited Crew Cab 4WD with a 6.7-liter Cummins diesel engine, one customer received different figures from one year to the next.
+The first time the online tool returned information, the payload was 2,069 pounds, and the maximum towing capacity was 20,049 pounds.
+Those numbers were surprising because the Ram 2500 has never been officially rated to tow more than 20,000 pounds and has an official rating of 19,990.

-The same truck owner entered figures one year later and saw dramatic changes in the numbers.
-This time, the payload of the Ram was 1,980 pounds, and the towing capacity listed was 15,050 pounds.
-This could be a problem if this owner has a trailer that weighs 16,000 pounds or more.
+The same owner entered the same VIN a year later and saw dramatic changes in the numbers.
+This time, the guide showed the Ram truck’s payload and towing capacities were 1,980 and 15,050 pounds.
+That could be a problem if this owner has a trailer weighing 16,000 pounds or more.

-A second problem found in the Ram trucks online towing tool
+A second problem found in Ram’s online tool

-Another test uncovered a completely different problem.
-This time the team used a Ram 1500 to determine the towing capacity.
-The only difference in their entry was to enter the VIN with capital letters and compare it to using lowercase letters.
-Strangely, the results for the 2019 Ram 1500 showed different towing capacity numbers.
+Another test uncovered a different problem.
+The folks at The Fast Lane Truck entered the VIN of a 2019 Ram 1500 twice to determine its towing capacity.
+In one test, they input uppercase letters in the VIN field; in the other, they used lowercase letters.
+Strangely, the results showed different towing capacity numbers.

-Using capital letters in the VIN, the truck, with a 5.7-liter Hemi V8, was rated to carry 1,317 pounds of payload and tow up to 11,217 pounds.
-Using lowercase letters, the same truck shows 1,780 pounds of payload capacity and a tow rating of 11,240 pounds.
+When given capital letters in the VIN, the tool showed that the truck, with a 5.7-liter Hemi V8, was rated to haul 1,317 pounds and tow 11,217 pounds.
+But when given lowercase letters, the system calculated the same truck could carry 1,780 pounds and pull 11,240 pounds.

 Which figures are owners supposed to trust?

-Ram publishes a full towing chart with every truck configuration broken down on its website.
-This is currently the chart the TFLtrucks team suggests owners use.
-Towing capacities don’t typically change within the same generation, making this charge useful for all model years of the same generation.
+Ram publishes a towing chart with every truck configuration on its website.
+The Fast Lane Truck team suggests owners use that graphic.
+Towing capacities don’t typically change within the same generation, making this chart helpful for all model years of the same generation.

-Of course, it would also be helpful if Ram did away with the online towing capacity tool and used the same old-school process as General Motors.
-GM trucks have the towing and payload ratings listed on an informational sticker on every truck.
-This gives truck owners an easy way to know the truck’s GVWR, GCWR, payload, tongue weight, and trailering capacity.
+Of course, it would also be helpful if the automaker removed its Ram Trucks Towing Capacity Guide and used the same old-school process as General Motors.
+GM lists the towing and payload ratings on an informational sticker on every truck.
+That gives owners an easy way to know the truck’s GVWR, GCWR, payload, tongue weight, and trailering capacity.